-3. Water Qualtiy: Is the water from natural sources safe to drink?
+3. Water Qualtiy: Is the water in the lakes and rivers safe to drink?

 4. Zoonoses: How many people have caught infections from animals?

 5. General Health: Do people have health problems that might be linked to their food choices and to contaminants?